Writing an IP Address Information Webservice in Ruby

 you're interested.

-IP address converted to a number.
+ip_from is the start IP address converted to a number.
 IP addresses

 are converted to numbers because that makes them easier to work with.